ActualCassandra/SecuringMultiVendorCloudsPart2/Labs/Modules/Preparing-the-Environments.md

 4. Enter the verification code and click 'Verify'.
 5. You'll now need to enter in  your billing details.
 You can selecet an existing payments profile or create a new one, and note the $300 credit as well as no autocharge after your free trial ends.
 Once you have completed this page, click 'Start my Free Trial' at the bottom.
 6. A popup window will appear on your screen, on top of the existing window which will be darkened.
 Verify that it's you.
 Click 'Continue' and a new browser window will open. **this experience may vary depending on your credit card provider's security** If verification is successful you'll be sent to a welcome screen.
-7. At the welcome screen simple fill in what best describes you and click 'Done'.
+7. At the welcome screen fill in what best describes you and click 'Done'.
 8. You've completed creating your free account and are now ready to start the labs.
-We will not go through securing your GCP account, but please enable MFA on this account.
+We will not go through securing your GCP account, but please enable MFA.
+9. It's recommended that you create a new project for the lab and maybe a new Organization 'above' the project.
+You'll need to know the project number and project ID later when connecting your project to Microsoft Defender for Cloud.
+You can search for a project by typing its name into the top search bar, or typing *project* and seeing if it is on the list, or you can also search for 'Create a Project.
+Find your project and you will see the required details.
-9. If you need to return to the GCP console, go to https://console.cloud.google.com.
+10. If you need to return to the GCP console, go to https://console.cloud.google.com.

-## Connecting your GCP project(s) to your Azure subscription
+## Connecting your GCP project to your Azure subscription
 https://docs.microsoft.com/en-us/azure/defender-for-cloud/quickstart-onboard-gcp?pivots=env-settings#remove-classic-connectors